 Typing is practically second nature to us these days.

-We’re texting, writing essays, working online gigs, exchanging ideas and sometimes (or a lot of the time) having arguments with each other on the internet through social media.
+We’re texting, writing essays, working online gigs, exchanging ideas and sometimes (or a lot of the time) having arguments with each other on social media.

 Gather Your Japanese Typing Resources

 To begin typing in Japanese, you’ll need a few tools.

 We’re not talking about actual physical keyboards.
 We’re talking about virtual keyboards.